-Cable compatibility, arguably the most frustrating of USB-C’s problems, stems from legacy support for slower devices and the introduction of higher speed use cases like video data.
-USB 2.0 features just four pin connectors for data and power, while 3.0 cables increases this to eight.
+Cable compatibility, arguably the most frustrating of USB-C’s problems, stems from legacy support for slower devices and the introduction of higher-speed use cases like video data.
+USB 2.0 features just four-pin connectors for data and power, while 3.0 cables increase this to eight.
 So USB-C to A cables, which are commonly used for charging, can come in 2.0, 3.0, and 3.1 varieties, which affects the amount of data and power they can handle.
 USB Power Delivery is backward compatible and so is the best option for charging up devices using older cable types and speeds, but the prevalence of proprietary standards means consumers rarely really know what they are getting.

 Cable quality also comes into play here, as some charging standards will detect how much power a cable can handle and set the appropriate charging speed.
-In our earlier example, Huawei’s technology requires a 5A rating to charge at full speed.
-This is why some longer cables from third parties won’t offer the same speeds as the smaller ones included with your phone.
+In our earlier example, Huawei’s technology requires a 5A rating to charge at full speed but this breaks the specification and so the cable doesn’t work with Google’s Pixel phones.
+This is why longer cables from third parties won’t always offer the same speeds as the smaller ones included with your phone.

 DisplayPort, MHL, HMDI, and Thunderbolt are supported via passive USB Type-C cables at less than two meters if they carry the “trident” SuperSpeed USB logo or less than one meter for SuperSpeed+ labeled cables.
 Active cables will be required for further distances and you’ll have to look out for the Thunderbolt logo if you want 40Gbps speeds.
 Passive adapter cables to other USB types won’t support any of these modes.